Matt Leto

-Matt Leto, known by the gamer tag Zyos, is a former American professional player of the first-person shooter video games Halo: Combat Evolved and Halo 2.
+Matt Leto, known by the gamer tag Zyos, is an American former professional player of the first-person shooter video games Halo: Combat Evolved and Halo 2.
 Zyos spent a year in his late teens accumulating video game records, and for a while was the holder of the most records.
 After dropping out of DigiPen Institute of Technology, Leto pursued a career in professional gaming.

 Leto won the 2003 and 2004 World Cyber Games, and was signed to become a professional game player that same year.
 He remained champion until he was defeated in 2005, and was known for his quiet, patient style of play, and his skill in one-on-one matches.
 In 2006 he retired from professional gaming.
 He is currently working as a real estate agent in Texas.

 Early life and career

 Leto played his first video game at the age of five, playing Super Mario Bros.
 In his early teens he played and won local video game competitions.
 At the age of 17, he broke the world record for points scored in the video game Crazy Taxi, and when Twin Galaxies, which records video game records, wanted more proof, he recorded a video of beating his own record.
 He then spent the next year focused on breaking video game records and eventually broke 742 of them.
 He had the highest number of records ever achieved until Tom Duncan surpassed him.
 Originally Zyos was interested in going to DigiPen Institute of Technology to learn how to create video games, but found it intense and that it was not his passion.
 Having dropped out of college, he later left his job at an ice cream shop at age 19 and began pursuing a career in professional gaming.
 In late 2002 Leto competed at AGP1, his first video game tournament, and though his team placed fifth, he ranked second individually out of three hundred players.